crhowell3/libsersi/README.md

 &nbsp;

 ## 💭 About
 C++ implementation of the IEEE 1278.1a-1998 Distributed Interactive Simulation (DIS) application protocol.
 This library was implemented according to the IEEE Std 1278.1a-1998 publication.
+The name `libsersi` is derived from the words "*ser*ialize" and "*si*mulation".

 ## 📕 Documentation
 Will add Doxygen documentation in a future patch.